OriginProtocol/origin/README.md

 ```

 The `install:dev` script performs the regular install and then links to your local origin-js from step 1.
 Changes made to origin-js code will then immediately reflected in Demo DApp without requiring `npm install`.

+Your browser will open to [http://localhost:3000](http://localhost:3000) and display the DApp.

 ### 3. Connect to your local blockchain in MetaMask